solana-developers/program-examples/README.md

 - *This section should focus on common Web2 demos being turned into their Web3 counterparts to embolden the account model.*
 - [] Example: Building a Twitter backend
 - [] Example: Building a Shopping Cart backend
-- [] Example: Building a ??? backend
+- [] Example: Building a SQL SDK for Solana PDAs (this one would be so cool)